BlockchainCommons/Secure-Development-Setup-macOS/Mac Command Line 101/part2-prepare.md

 Create Some Additional Folders in Home
 --------------------------------------

 I find it useful to prepare in advance some additional folder in my home "~" directory.
 The convention I use is that if the folder starts with a Capital, the folder contains items for Finder's GUI.
-If the folder begins with a lower-case letter (making it faster to type) then it is to used by the CLI.
+If the folder begins with a lower-case letter (making it faster to type) then it is to be used by the CLI.

 All of these folders are optional — many you will not use until much later in this tutorial: